ramigs/nuxt-fauna-article/nuxt-fauna.md

 > "A Collection is a categorized group of data.
 Each piece of data takes the
 > form of a Document.
 A Document is a“single, changeable record within a FaunaDB
 > database,” according to Fauna’s documentation.
 You can think of Collections as
-> a traditional database table and a Document as a row."_[Bryan Robinson](https://www.smashingmagazine.com/2019/10/bookmarking-application-faunadb-netlify-11ty/)_
+> a traditional database table and a Document as a row." - _[Bryan Robinson](https://www.smashingmagazine.com/2019/10/bookmarking-application-faunadb-netlify-11ty/)_

 There are four ways of interacting with Fauna data: